Are there any exceptions in the application of Regulation 3-13?

 It is advisable to consult the flag Administration of the vessel.

-What information is included in the certification of test and thorough examination of lifting appliances?
+What information is included in the certification of testing and thorough examination of lifting appliances?

 A sample format is provided below: